mongodb/docs/source/includes/snippets/global-roles.rst

    ~~~~~~~~~~~~~~~~~~~

    The **Global Backup Admin** role grants :ref:`backup admin
-   <backup-admin-role>` access to all groups.
+   <backup-admin-role>` access to all projects.
 The role additionally grants
    access to do the following:

    - View system statistics through the :guilabel:`admin` UI.